CameronE14/Valley-gaming/README.md

 - Thankfully, my CSS was free from any errors.

+- This site has also achieved 90+ accessibilty on Lighthouse

 - I did come across some issues while trying to deploy it through GitHub Pages.
 The issues I had, involved no images loading on my site.
 After lots of trouble shooting, I discovered that the issue came from incorrect paths in the directory.
 While it was working on the local host, when I actually deployed the site, thats when I picked up the issue.

 ## Testing User Stories